MadManofEurope/KataGo/README.md

 ```

 The service runs from `~/KataGo`, restarts automatically, and can be disabled with `systemctl --user disable --now katago-json.service`.

+## Troubleshooting

+- `fatal: destination path 'KataGo' already exists and is not an empty directory.` → Move or delete the existing `~/KataGo` folder (or clone elsewhere), then rerun the Quickstart command.
+- `./scripts/native_install.sh: not found` or `./scripts/native_run.sh: not found` → Run `./scripts/check_tree.sh` and follow the printed `git fetch origin && git switch -C 2.3 origin/2.3` instruction to refresh the checkout.
+- `curl 127.0.0.1:2388/query: connection refused` → Start the server with `./scripts/bootstrap.sh` (or rerun it to restart the service).
+- `python3 serve.py --selftest` reports missing files → Rerun the script named in the message (`native_install.sh` for the binary/config or `01_get_model.sh` for the model) and run the self-test again.
+- `systemctl --user status katago-json.service: Unit katago-json.service not found.` → Enable the user service with `./scripts/native_enable_service.sh` before checking the status.

 ## Configuration and models